-The La Sportiva Solution is yet another Italian masterpiece from La Sportiva.
-This aggressively downturned shoe is designed for steep sport climbing and bouldering, yet somehow manages to be a comfortable powerhouse.
+The Solution is yet another Italian masterpiece from La Sportiva.
+This aggressively downturned shoe is designed for steep sport climbing and bouldering, but somehow still remains comfortable.

 How can a shoe this dramatically downturned be comfortable?
 We're mystified, we'll admit it.
 The toes are curled into the front of the shoe, positioned for power, but somehow don't feel cramped.
 The rest of the shoe wraps the foot and cradles the arch snugly.
 The synthetic, stretchy tongue encloses the top of the foot, and the unique lock harness crisscrosses across the top for a quick, adjustable fastening.

 It should be noted that this model, much like other aggressively shaped shoes out there like the Mad Rock Lotus or the La Sportiva Kataki, take some time to break in.
 At first, their shape can feel very weird on an unconditioned foot, but over time the shoe will mold to your unique foot shape.
-The women's model, besides being pink, is built on a women's specific PD 75 last, allowing it to fit narrower feet better than the men's model, which better accommodates a wider foot.
+The updated women's model has the same women's specific PD 75 last, allowing it to fit narrower feet better than the men's model.

 The one complaint we have about the Solution: some testers have reported foot problems after wearing it on an almost daily basis.
 One woman compared the Solutions to barefoot shoes, noting that they are so soft and so extremely downturned that you need to let your feet become accustomed to them before wearing them all the time.
 One way to do this is to have a separate (maybe cheaper!) pair for your warm-ups, and then you can bust out this weapon for the projects.
 We have also had many testers use and love these shoes with no problems whatsoever, but more than one woman has reported back that they had issues with them after a while, so be aware until you learn how they work and feel for you.